 - The Problem: How do you know if your test is really working?
 If your assessment is too easy, you might end up with false positives.
 Too hard, and you risk turning away great talent.

-- How to Overcome It: Regularly review your tests and get feedback from current team members who’ve taken them.
+- How to Overcome It: Regularly review your tests and solicit feedback from current team members who have taken them.
 This helps ensure your questions are hitting the mark.
 Platforms with analytics can show you where candidates struggle, so you can tweak the questions and improve your process over time.

 8. Challenge: Managing volume and maintaining consistency